 Strong quake shakes Athens, knocks out phone service

-ATHENS: A strong, shallow earthquake jolted Athens on Friday (Jul 19), knocking out phone and mobile phone service and sending worried residents rushing into the streets, but there were no immediate reports of damage or injuries.
+ATHENS: A strong, shallow 5.1-magnitude earthquake jolted Athens on Friday (Jul 19), knocking out phone connections and causing power outages and minor damage, as worried residents rushed into the streets.

+"It was a very intense quake, we were terrified, everyone started coming out (of the building)," said Katerina, who works in a six-storey cosmetics store.

+One woman was lightly injured by falling plaster, reports said, and at least two abandoned buildings in the capital had collapsed, a government spokesman said.

+"There are no reports of serious injury," government spokesman Stelios Petsas said on television, adding that a small number of other buildings had suffered minor damage.

+Petsas added that phone networks had become "overcharged" by the sheer number of users calling to check up on friends and family.

-According to the Greek geodynamic institute, it was a 5.1-magnitude quake with an epicentre 23 kilometres (14 miles) northwest of Athens and was followed by aftershocks.
+According to the Greek geodynamic institute, it was a 5.1-magnitude quake with an epicentre 23km northwest of Athens and was followed by several aftershocks.

-The quake struck at around 1100 GMT at a depth of 13 kilometres, news reports said.
+The quake struck at around 11am GMT (7pm, Singapore time) at a depth of 13km, the institute said.

 Worried residents and office staff have crowded outdoor areas but the government denied it had ordered an evacuation alert.

-The fire department rescued over a dozen people trapped in elevators in the capital, state broadcaster ERT said.
+The fire department rescued dozens of people trapped in elevators in the capital, state broadcaster ERT said.

 "People must remain calm," said Efthymios Lekkas, head of the state anti-quake protection agency.

 "There is no reason for concern.
-The capital's buildings are build to withstand a much stronger earthquake," he told ERT.
+The capital's buildings are built to withstand a much stronger earthquake," he told ERT.

 The epicentre was near the area where a 5.9-magnitude quake left 143 people dead in and near Athens in 1999.